PARKLAND BASKETBALL CLUB RULES:

 7.0 PRACTICE SCHEDULES.
 Teams are limited to one 1-hour practice sessions per week prior to the commencement of regular season games and one 1-hour practice session during the regular season and playoffs.
 Practice times and locations will be made available to the Head Coaches by the League Board.

 8.1 STARTING TIME.
-All games will start at the scheduled time, unless a Team cannot field enough players, in which case a 10-minute grace period will be granted.
-If a Team does not have at least 4 players after the 10-minute grace period, that team will forfeit the game.
+All games will start at the scheduled time.
+If a team cannot field enough players, a 10-minute grace period will be allowed.
+If a team still has fewer than 4 players after the grace period, the game will be forfeited.
+If a team has exactly 4 players, the opposing team head coach can choose to play with 4 players OR 5 players.

 8.2 LENGTH OF GAMES.
 Games will consist of four 8-minute quarters.
-There will be a one-minute intermission between the 1st & 2nd and 3rd & 4th quarters, and a two-minute intermission at half-time.
-During the regular season, one 2-minute overtime period will be played.
-If the score is still tied at the end of the overtime period, the game will end in a tie.
-In a playoff game, additional 2-minute overtime periods will be played until the tie is broken.
+There will be a one-minute intermission between the 1st and 2nd quarters, and the 3rd and 4th quarters, with a two-minute intermission at halftime.
+During the regular season, if the game is tied at the end of regulation, one 2-minute overtime period will be played.
+If the score remains tied after overtime, the game will end in a tie.
+In playoff games, additional 2-minute overtime periods will be played until the tie is broken.

 8.3 RUNNING CLOCK.
-Each quarter will use a running clock, except for the last two minutes of the fourth quarter, all overtime periods, and the last 10 seconds of the first 3 quarters.
-During running clock time, the clock will only stop for timeouts, free throws, injuries or at a referee’s discretion.
-Exception: If a Team is ahead by 20 points or more at any time in the 4th quarter or by 15 points or more in the final 2 minutes of the 4th quarter, the clock for the remainder of the 4th quarter will only stop for time-outs or at a referee’s discretion, unless the score differential later drops to 10 points or below.
+Each quarter will use a running clock, except for the last two minutes of the 4th quarter, all overtime periods, and the final 10 seconds of the first three quarters.
+During running clock time, the clock will only stop for timeouts, free throws, injuries, or at the referee’s discretion.
+Exception: If a team is ahead by 20 points or more at any time in the 4th quarter, or by 15 points or more in the final 2 minutes of the 4th quarter, the clock will only stop for timeouts or at the referee’s discretion, unless the point difference later drops to 10 points or less.

 8.4.
 TIMEKEEPERS AND SCOREKEEPERS.
 Timekeepers and scorekeepers are prohibited from coaching, communicating with, or instructing Players during the game.
 No one under the age of 16 will be allowed at the scorer's table, unless specifically authorized by a Division Director.

 8.5 MINIMUM PLAYING TIME.
-Each Player present prior to the start of the 2nd quarter must play two full 8-minute quarters, one in each half.
-No Player can play in all 4 quarters of a game until all other Players have played in 3 full quarters.
-A Player arriving after the start of the 2nd quarter shall, at the Head Coach's discretion, play either one or two 8-minute quarters in the second half.
-A Player arriving after the start of the 3rd quarter is not eligible to play.
+Each player present before the start of the 2nd quarter must play two full 8-minute quarters, one in each half.
+No player can play all 4 quarters until every other player has played at least 3 full quarters (unless as noted below in 8.6) A player arriving after the start of the 2nd quarter will, at the head coach’s discretion, play one or two 8-minute quarters in the second half.
+A player arriving after the start of the 3rd quarter is not eligible to play.

 8.6 MAXIMUM PLAYING TIME:

-C. Teams with 5 Players vs. Teams with 6 or More Players.
-If one Team has only 5 players in attendance, the opposing coach can select 1 player on his/her team that is allowed to play all 4 quarters.
+Teams with 5 or Less Players vs. Teams with 6 or More Players.
+If a team has only 5 players or less in attendance, the opposing coach may select one player from their team who will be allowed to play all 4 quarters.

 8.10 CHECKING IN.
-All Players must check-in at the Scorer’s Table prior to entering the game.
-Players checking in in violation of Rules 8.5 through 8.9 will not be permitted to enter the game.
+All players must check in at the scorer’s table before entering the game.
+Players who check in in violation of Rules 8.5 through 8.9 will not be permitted to enter the game.

 8.12 START OF GAME & OVERTIME POSSESSION.
 A tip-off will determine possession at the start of the game (and any overtime period).